dublr/dublr/contracts/main/OmniToken/README.md

 OmniToken is configured to be 100% ERC20-compatible by default, but many aspects of the ERC20 token standard are insecure, which has resulted in enormous numbers of tokens being stolen from wallets.
 Therefore, OmniToken may be configured by the contract owner/deployer to break with the ERC20 standard in order to increase safety and security.
 Any of these changes may cause compatibility issues with some exchanges, wallets, dapps, etc.

 * By calling `_owner_enableTransferToContracts(false)`, OmniToken may be configured to prevent ERC20's `transfer` and `transferFrom` functions from sending tokens to non-wallet addresses (contracts) by default, reverting with `Can't transfer to a contract`.
 Hundreds of millions of dollars have been lost in the ERC20 ecosystem by sending ETH or ERC20 tokens to non-EOA addresses -- sending to a non-proxied contract that does not know how to use tokens that are sent to it is equivalent to burning the tokens irretrievably.
 Calling `_owner_enableTransferToContracts(false)` may break OmniToken's interactions with other contracts (but it is much safer).
-  * It is almost never the correct thing to do to send tokens directly to a contract, although some multisig wallets may support or even require sending ERC20 tokens directly to them, and if `_owner_enableTransferToContracts(false)` is called, these multisig wallets will not work unless you can use the ERC777/ERC1363/ERC4524 API instead of the ERC20 API to send tokens to the multisig wallet contract.
+  * It is almost never the correct thing to do to send tokens directly to a contract, although some multisig wallets may support or even require sending ERC20 tokens directly to them, and if `_owner_enableTransferToContracts(false)` is called, these multisig wallets will not work unless you can use the ERC1363/ERC4524 API instead of the ERC20 API to send tokens to the multisig wallet contract.
 Please ask your multisig wallet creator to support at least one of these interfaces for receiving tokens, preferably ERC1363 and/or ERC4524.
 * By calling `_owner_enableChangingAllowanceWithoutZeroing(false)` default, OmniToken prevents setting allowances to a nonzero value unless the current allowance has a zero value.
 This is to prevent an allowance double-spend race condition attack.
 This is the most well-known vulnerabilty of ERC20, and it is now accepted good security practice to zero your allowances before setting the allowance to a nonzero value.
 However, many deployed contracts do not do this, as this behavior is not required by the ERC20 standard.
 Calling `_owner_enableChangingAllowanceWithoutZeroing(false)` may break OmniToken's interactions with other contracts (but it is much safer).
 * By calling `_owner_setDefaultAllowanceExpirationSec(s)` for some small number of seconds, e.g. `s == 3600`, OmniToken enables the [time-limited token allowances](https://github.com/vrypan/EIPs/blob/master/EIPS/eip-draft_time_limited_token_allowances.md) mechanism by default, expiring allowances after the specified number of seconds.
 Allowances that do not expire, and that are forgotten about by token owners, have been the cause of many millions of dollars of lost tokens due to vulnerable dapps draining accounts.
 Calling `_owner_setDefaultAllowanceExpirationSec(s)` may break OmniToken's interactions with other contracts (but it is much safer).
   * To specify how long an allowance should remain valid on a case-by-case basis, use the `approveWithExpiration` ERC20 extension function.
 * By calling `_owner_enableUnlimitedAllowances(false)`, unlimited allowances (supported by some ERC20 exchanges) of value `2**256 - 1 == type(uint256).max` are rejected by Omnitoken.
 Unlimited allowances can cause you to lose all your tokens in case of a security vulnerability in a smart contract or dapp that drains your account: $120M was stolen in the [BADGER frontend injection attack](https://rekt.news/badger-rekt/) due to [unlimited allowances](https://kalis.me/unlimited-erc20-allowances/).
   * As a practical matter, "unlimited" allowances are supported on all ERC20 implementations by setting an allowance to some very large number that is less than `2**256 - 1`.

-Additionally OmniToken breaks with the ERC777 standard in one specific way, to increase security.
-ERC777 is complex and over-engineered, and despite adoption, there are proposals to deprecate its usage in favor of more recent standards like ERC1363 and ERC4524.
-Worst of all though, the ERC777 spec contains a gaping security hole.

-* The ERC777 standard requires calling the sender interface (if implemented) _before_ tokens have been sent from the sender to the receiver.
-This violates the Checks-Effects-Interactions order, therefore creating the potential for serious security vulnerabilities, such as double-spend attacks.
-Instead of omitting ERC777, OmniToken breaks with the ERC777 standard, notifying the sender _after_ tokens have been sent and allowances updated, rather than before.
-This means that OmniToken's ERC777 implementation is not strictly compatible with the ERC777 standard, and this may produce unexpected behavior if contracts rely on senders being notified of transfers before the transfer occurs.
-The owner/deployer of the OmniToken contract may call `_owner_enableERC777(false)` to eliminate the potential for problems caused by this incompatibility with the ERC777 sender notification standard, at the cost of completely disabling the ERC777 API.

 ### Additional security measures

 OmniToken is locked down against every known potential smart contract security problem.

 * The [Checks-Effects-Interactions pattern](https://blog.openzeppelin.com/reentrancy-after-istanbul/) is used everywhere in OmniToken to prevent reentrancy attacks.
-  * e.g. all state (e.g. allowances and balances) is finalized before calling external contracts via the ERC777/ERC1363/ERC4524 notification APIs, in order to follow the Checks-Effects-Interactions pattern.
+  * e.g. all state (e.g. allowances and balances) is finalized before calling external contracts via the ERC1363/ERC4524 notification APIs, in order to follow the Checks-Effects-Interactions pattern.
 * Strong reentrancy protection is implemented via function modifiers (`stateUpdater` for functions that modify core account state, and `extCaller` for functions that call other contracts; a `stateUpdater` cannot be called deeper in the call stack than an `extCaller`).
 * Several classes of vulnerability are prevented by using a recent version of Solidity to compile OmniToken:
   * Short address attacks are prevented by utilizing [Solidity >= 0.5.0](https://github.com/ethereum/solidity/pull/4224).
   * Overflow and underflow attacks are prevented by utilizing the default checked arithmetic support of [Solidity >= 0.8.0](https://blog.soliditylang.org/2020/12/16/solidity-v0.8.0-release-announcement/).
   * The fallback function is disabled (by not being defined in OmniToken), to block any [phantom function call](https://media.dedaub.com/phantom-functions-and-the-billion-dollar-no-op-c56f062ae49f) vulnerabilities from being triggered in callers, by using [Solidity >= 0.6.0](https://betterprogramming.pub/solidity-0-6-x-features-fallback-and-receive-functions-69895e3ffe).
 Also the `receive` and `fallback` payable functions are not defined by OmniToken, to prevent triggering phantom function call issues in other contracts.
-* Several APIs that are safer than ERC20 are implemented in OmniToken: ERC777, ERC1363 and ERC4524.
+* Several APIs that are safer than ERC20 are implemented in OmniToken: ERC1363, ERC4524, and a range of ERC20 extension APIs for increased safety.
 * The OmniToken and Dublr API is copiously documented using NatSpec, so that all functions, function parameters, events, and event parameters are explained in EtherScan and in the source code.
 This will reduce confusion about how to properly and safely call the API.
 * The OmniToken code is extensively unit-tested and 3rd-party-audited by multiple auditing companies.
 * Extensive parameter validity checks are implemented for all external functions.
-* All token APIs (ERC20, ERC777, ERC1363, and ERC4524) can be individually enabled or disabled by the contract owner/deployer, in case a security problem is discovered with one of the APIs.
+* All token APIs (ERC20, ERC1363, ERC4524, and EIP2612) can be individually enabled or disabled by the contract owner/deployer, in case a security problem is discovered with one of the APIs.

 ### Additional APIs

 OmniToken adds the following additional functionality to supported token APIs:

-* An ERC20-esque `burn` extension function was added for burning your own tokens (in addition to ERC777's own `burn` and `operatorBurn` functions).
+* An ERC20-esque `burn` extension function was added for burning your own tokens.
 Note that there is currently no staking benefit or other benefit conferred upon a user by burning tokens, but such a benefit may one day be conferred by another contract (such as has been implemented for SHIB).
 Only burn tokens if you have some benefit conferred upon you by some other smart contract for doing so!
-* ERC165 and ERC1820 APIs are implemented for OmniToken so that other contracts can determine whether a deployed contract extends OmniToken, and/or to determine which interfaces OmniToken supports.
+* ERC165 and ERC1820 registrations are performed so that other contracts can determine whether a deployed contract extends OmniToken, and/or supports the interfaces defined by OmniToken.

 # Supported Interfaces